 I couldn’t think of a better way to start a fall day!
 Fluffy pancakes that are lightly spiced, loaded with pumpkin, and made extra special with a little chocolate all throughout!
 Falltastic!

 You can have these beauties ready for breakfast in just 20 minutes and you might as well make a double batch because they’re gonna disappear fast!

 The pumpkin and chocolate combo is out of this world wonderful!
 It just might rival my love for the good ol’ combo of chocolate and peanut butter. 😉

 I’m so so excited for y’all to try these!
 If you love pumpkin, crave pancakes and are crazy for chocolate, like I am, you’ll fall fast in love with these.

-These fluffy pancakes are lightly spiced, loaded with pumpkin, and made extra special with chocolate chips!
+These Pumpkin Chocolate Chip Pancakes are fluffy pancakes, lightly spiced, loaded with pumpkin, and made extra special with chocolate chips!